©Photo by iStock: torwai

 Ask Hilary: Questions From Readers Answered

 I’m an American woman.
-I’ve lived in Japan for seven years and have been dating the same Japanese man for four years—living together for two.
+I’ve lived in Japan for seven years and have been dating the same Japanese man for four years.
+We’ve been living together for two.
 We have a great relationship.
-We go out to events regularly, see movies together, we’re like any other couple.
+We go out to events regularly and see movies together.
+We’re like any other couple.

 When things are good, we both initiate and have no trouble functioning, but then it’s like we get tired of sex.
 For me, I start feeling like sex gets boring and I don’t want to be the one to initiate.
 Then I guess my boyfriend gets tired of initiating, and we just stop having sex.
-When we aren’t having sex we’re still close but then we get frustrated, have these huge fights, and then have make up sex, and start a new cycle all over again.
+When we aren’t having sex, we’re still close.
+However, we get frustrated, have huge fights and then have make-up sex.
+Then, this same cycle starts all over again.

 When you have figured that out for yourself, then it’s time to sit down with your partner and have a serious conversation about sex.
 I don’t know his side of the story, but it’s possible that he’s getting bored, just as you are.
 If so, then ask him the same questions that you asked yourself.
 Give him time to think about these things, too—this isn’t meant to be some quick interview.
-There might be something that he’s been looking to change up about your love lives too and deserves the same opportunity to sort out how he feels.
+There might be something that he’s been looking to change about your love lives, too, and he deserves the same opportunity to sort out how he feels.

 When you both have figured out what your sex life is missing, your next step is to work on bringing that missing element back into the bedroom.

-When you both have figured out what your sex life is missing, your next step is to work on bringing that missing element back into the bedroom.
 If it’s related to the physical act itself, why not try watching some adult videos together?
 There are literally thousands of free resources online that could help.
-If you both want to introduce toys into the bedroom, then why not visit one of Tokyo’s many sex toy shops together?
-Love Merci in Akihabara is a popular option, but there are also plenty of smaller shops near the love hotels in Shinjuku, Shibuya, and Ikebukuro as well.
+If you both want to introduce toys into the bedroom, then why not visit one of Tokyo’s many pleasure toy shops together?
+There are plenty of shops near the love hotels in Shinjuku, Shibuya and Ikebukuro.

 If you and your partner figure out what’s missing, you’ll both be better equipped to fix the problem.
 That way, you can stop that unsatisfying roller coaster from starting up once more.